by Robert McIntosh9 July '18

 Rebecca Solnit - Bio

 Rebecca Solnit was born in Bridgeport Connecticut in 1961 and in 1966 moved with her family to Novato California (Bay area) where she grew up.
-Solnit has mostly lived in the Bay area for the balance of her life, and has lived in San Francisco for all of her writing career and also, university education.
+Solnit has mostly lived in the Bay area for the balance of her life, and has lived in San Francisco for all of her writing careers and also, university education.

 Solnit has described a family background that included violence, and that her troubled youth and need to escape, were significantly tied to childhood difficulties.
 In terms of details, Solnit is deliberately vague and notes that the privacy of her siblings is an important value that she respects and wants to maintain.
 Therefore, although she explicitly raises the issue of family violence, there is no indication of specifics.
-Her parents had mixed heritages, and her father was Jewish and her mother was from an Irish Catholic background.
+Her parents had mixed heritage, and her father was Jewish and her mother was from an Irish Catholic background.

 For as long as she has worked as a writer or since the late 1980s, Solnit has also been engaged with social activism.
 She has committed time to organizations connected to environmental issues, and social/political justice -- these are likewise, recurring causes that are implicitly and explicitly expressed as themes in her writing.